Variation of stability for moduli spaces of unordered points in the plane: Introduction

 \subsubsection{Acknowledgements}

 We thank Natalie Durgin and C\'esar Lozano Huerta for useful discussions and remarks on preliminary versions of this article.
+We also thank the referees for many remarks that greatly improved the exposition of the paper.
 B.S. was supported by an AMS-Simons travel grant during part of this work.
 P. Gallardo was supported by the University of California, Riverside and Washington University at St Louis.